 Sensor size: APS-C | Resolution: 24.3MP | Viewfinder: EVF | Monitor: 3-inch tilting screen, 921,600 dots | Maximum continuous shooting rate: 11fps | Maximum video resolution: 1080p

-The A6000 is Sony's top APC-S compact system camera and has a 'box' design rather than the D-SLR style of the E-M10 and other enthusiast-orientated compact system cameras.
-It has an electronic viewfinder, though, mounted in the top corner and some very impressive specs, including a hybrid AF system claimed by Sony to be the fastest in the world when it was launched (February 2014), a 24-megapixel sensor and 11fps continuous shooting.
-But although the body is compact, the Sony E-mount lenses can be bulky, which affects the overall balance.
-On the other hand, the A6000 is now on sale at super-competitive prices – this is a high-end compact system camera at an entry-level price and that guarantees it a place in our list.
+The A6000 was Sony's top APC-S compact system camera up until the announcement of the A6300.
+We haven't had a chance to test the new camera yet, and the A6000 is still on sale and rather good value now, so it keeps its place in our list.
+It has a 'box' design rather than the D-SLR style of the E-M10 and other enthusiast-orientated compact system cameras, but it does have an electronic viewfinder, though, mounted in the top corner and some very impressive specs, including a hybrid AF system claimed by Sony to be the fastest in the world when it was launched (February 2014), a 24-megapixel sensor and 11fps continuous shooting.
+At its current super-competitive prices, the A6000 is a high-end compact system camera at an entry-level price and that guarantees it a place in our list.

 Read the full review: Sony Alpha 6000

 Panasonic's flagship CSC has a brand new sensor, but it's pricey

 Sensor size: Micro Four Thirds | Resolution: 20.3MP | Viewfinder: Tilting EVF | Monitor: 3-inch tilting screen, 1,040,000 dots | Maximum continuous shooting rate: 8fps | Maximum video resolution: 4K